Telehealth Clinical Services to Promote Effective Referral Management

 By: Dereck Tatman, AristaMD Chief Operating Officer

-Patients are the lifeblood of any thriving health care network.
-Through the use of telehealth clinical services to promote effective referral management, these networks can dramatically enhance vital patient retention, which is key to the success of both fee-for-service (FFS) and value-based health care organizations.
+Patients are the lifeblood of any thriving healthcare network.
+Through the use of telehealth clinical services to promote effective referral management, these networks can dramatically enhance vital patient retention, which is key to the success of both fee-for-service (FFS) and value-based care organizations.

 Attracting new patients is always beneficial; however, this tends to be resource-intensive.
 Existing patients typically account for the majority of appointments, making retention a key metric to monitor closely and integrate into organizational goals.
-When a patient seeks services outside of their established health care network, the network undergoes what is commonly known as “patient leakage,” a generally undesirable result for health systems, patients and payors.
+When a patient seeks services outside their established healthcare network, the network undergoes what is commonly known as “patient leakage,” a generally undesirable result for health systems, patients and payors.

 Health systems should prioritize efforts around referral management and leakage to enhance revenue under FFS contracts and to continually improve performance for risk-based arrangements (such as HMO, ACO, PPO shared savings, etc.).

 According to 2018 survey data, 43% of healthcare organizations are losing more than 10% of revenue, and 19% are losing more than 20% of revenue as a result of patient leakage.

 This has significant implications for FFS providers in particular.
 Meanwhile, an estimated 60% of organizations do not know if patients received care for which they were referred, a worry for any healthcare provider, but particularly for those under risk-based arrangements.

 For both FFS and risk-based arrangements, enhancing network retention helps improve quality gap closure as well as documentation and reporting of those closed gaps.
 When provider systems lose track of the coordination of care for patients, primary care providers are unable to monitor and manage patient progress along the recommended care plan or make changes depending on how a patient’s treatment progresses.